 If you intend to use your VET course towards the calculation of the ATAR, the school must submit an estimated mark of your likely performance in the HSC examination.
 The calculation of the mark is a school decision and will include the Trial HSC examination.
 This mark is only used in the event of misadventure.

+HSC Assessment Advice for VET courses

-Assessment Summary for AHC21216 Certificate II in Rural Operations Public Schools NSW Wagga Wagga RTO 90333
+Public Schools NSW Wagga Wagga RTO 90333